 There are plenty of really great strategies to build a following and build genuine relationships with your customers on Pinterest.

-You might already use the site for fun, but if you really want to make the most of your time using it for business, it's wise to pick up a good book on using Pinterest to help make all of the concepts gel in your mind.
+You might already use the site for fun, but if you really want to make the most of your time using it for business, it's wise to do some good research on how to use Pinterest for business.